-Aloo Pakora Recipe or aloo pakoda recipe or aloo bajji is a snacks pakora recipe that can be taken as a tea time snack.
-They are simple and easy fritters made with besan and potatoes and so are called as potato pakora recipe or potato fritters.
+Aloo Pakora Recipe or aloo pakora recipe is a snacks pakora recipe that can be taken as a tea time snack.
+They are simple and easy fritters made with besan and potatoes and so are called potato pakora recipe or potato fritters.

 The pakora/pakoda are usually fritters made with lentils or lentils flour.
 The pakodas can be made any kind of dal be it chana dal(chick peas), urad dal(split black gram), moong dal(green gram) etc...